rom1504/img2dataset/README.md

 * [cc12m](examples/cc12m.md) 12M image/text pairs that can be downloaded in five hour
 * [laion400m](examples/laion400m.md) 400M image/text pairs that can be downloaded in 3.5 days

+For all these examples, you may want to tweak the resizing to your preferences.
+The default is 256x256 with white borders.
+See options below.

 ## Usage

 First get some image url list.
 For example: